-The immersion in deep wilderness provides the opportunity for participants to unplug from the distractions of daily life, relate in a new and more intimate way with the wilderness environment and to gain deeper insight into natural resource issues on both a local and global scale.
+The immersion in deep wilderness provides the opportunity for participants to unplug from the distractions of daily life, relate in a new and more intimate way with the wilderness environment and gain deeper insight into natural resource issues on both a local and global scale.
 You will receive in-depth experience in backcountry trekking, expedition planning, route finding, terrain selection and management, decision-making and wilderness survival throughout the trek.
-In addition, there will be plenty of time to work on individual social venture business plans with the benefit of group feedback.
+In addition, there will be plenty of time to work on individual social and environmental venture business plans with the benefit of group feedback.

 1. The Applicant

-- What is your background and credentials?
+- What are your background and credentials?